-This morning, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-On board, you’ll be greeted by your expedition team and the ships' officers.
-A concise safety and orientation briefing will be followed by the captain’s welcome dinner.
-After dinner, you’ll relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and sea lion colonies.
+After a complimentary buffet breakfast, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
+Once on board, you’ll be greeted by the expedition team and the ship’s officers.
+A concise safety and orientation briefing will be followed by the Captain’s welcome dinner.
+After dinner, relax and take in the scenery on the early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.

-In the waterways of the Antarctic Peninsula, you hope to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
+In the waterways of the Antarctic Peninsula, your expedition team hopes to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
 Your expedition leader and captain will create a flexible itinerary based on weather, ice, and opportunity.
-You will aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies, and whale feeding areas, as well as sites of historic and scientific interest.
+They'll aim for the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas, as well as sites of historic and scientific interest.

 Morning disembarkation lets you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventure.